 The Quarter Horse is truly an American breed, reflective of the nation’s changing lifestyle and progress westward.
 Its earliest ancestors came with the Spanish conquistadors.
-These horses of various bloodlines were captured by Indians and traded as far as the Atlantic seaboard.
+Indians captured these horses of various bloodlines and traded them as far as the Atlantic seaboard.

-The Spanish-derived Indian ponies, particularly those kept by the Chickasaw, were valued for work by the later English colonists.
-They were crossed with Thoroughbreds introduced throughout the early 1600s to create the ultimate all-purpose horse—the horse that could plow a field during the week, carry a family to church on the weekend, and provide entertainment in the form of short-distance horse races through town when the occasion required.
+Later English colonists valued Spanish-derived Indian ponies, particularly those kept by the Chickasaw, for work.
+They were crossed with Thoroughbreds introduced throughout the early 1600s to create the ultimate all-purpose horse.
+This horse could plow a field during the week, carry a family to church on the weekend, and provide entertainment in the form of short-distance horse racing through town when the occasion required.
 The all-American horse that excelled at this type of quarter-mile sprinting became known as the C.A.Q.R.H., the Celebrated American Quarter Running Horse.

 Long-distance racing with purebred Thoroughbreds became popular in the mid-1700s, making the C.A.Q.R.H., or Quarter Horse, more useful as a work horse than a sport horse.
 Nevertheless, the type persisted because it was the ideal horse for settling the new lands that were steadily opening up.
 Wherever the frontier was, whether it was Kentucky or Missouri, there the Quarter Horse was to be found.